This project has been handed off and is expected to ship by April 2026.

 Consolidating ticket details to support multiple tasks

-During user interviews, I learned that admins open requests for various reasons: accessing lender information, locating items for shipment, or tracking logistics.
-I structured the page into distinct zones so each type of information could be accessed easily without scanning the entire request.
+Requests are opened for a variety of different reasons: accessing lender information, locating items for shipment, or tracking logistics.
+I structured the page into distinct zones so each type of information could be accessed easily without reading the entire request.

 What happens when an admin encounters a conflicting request?

 Another reason admins open requests is to resolve scheduling conflicts.
-I tested three tooltip variations to determine how much information should be displayed and how it could guide admins towards making informed decisions.
+I tested three tooltip variations to determine how it could guide admins towards making informed decisions and support their workflow.

 I chose Iteration 1 because it focuses on the admin’s immediate next action: viewing and comparing overlapping requests.
 While Iterations 2 and 3 provide more context upfront, they force admins to exit the current request, return to the dashboard, and manually search for the conflicting requester.